 Summary

-Long gone are the days when operations teams’ main responsibility is setting up servers, rolling out new products to production and maintaining the related infrastructure.
+Long gone are the days when operations teams’ main responsibility was setting up servers, rolling out new products to production, and maintaining the related infrastructure.
 This manual, error prone process was replaced with a programmatic approach that is repeatable and reliable — so called infrastructure as code.
-Many tools that enable it (Terraform, ARM templates) work in a similar fashion — in a human-readable file, one declares the desired infrastructure and the tool itself takes care of the rest.
+Many tools that enable it (Terraform, ARM templates) work in a similar fashion — one declares the desired infrastructure in a human-readable file, and the tool itself takes care of the rest.

 This was made possible by the arrival of cloud computing.
 The way infrastructure is provisioned has changed dramatically.
-Companies no longer need to own servers, databases and the likes but can have resources available on-demand from cloud providers.
+Companies no longer need to own servers, databases and the like but can have resources available on-demand from cloud providers.
 While the set up can be performed via consoles and web interfaces provided by the cloud companies, this is usually done directly by the infrastructure as code tooling.
 After all, the idea is to automate as much of a product lifecycle as possible.

-That is the premise of DevOps — automate and integrate the processes between product development, delivery, and operations.
+That is the premise of DevOps — automate and integrate the processes across product development, delivery, and operations.
 DevOps is a portmanteau of development and operations (teams) and represents a combination of culture, practices, and tools that enable faster and more streamlined delivery of business value.

 Unit 3 – Testing and collaboration